Hutt International Boys' School: School donations

 The school came under fire in 2010 when the then Minister of Education Anne Tolley called an investigation into the "forced" school donation after correspondence showed it was not clear which part of the fees was compulsory and which was a donation.
 In 2015, HIBS was ranked number 2 in the list of schools receiving the most in school donations in New Zealand, totaling $2,057,620.
 This contrasted approximately 55 schools in New Zealand which received less than $500 in donations overall.
 The school has stated that the reasoning for this is that is "the key to small class sizes and hiring extra staff needed for this, beyond the level allowed by Government".

 School life

 House system

 The school has operated a house system since 1996, similar to that used in English public schools.
 Each house is named after an iconic New Zealander: Freyberg (named after Bernard Freyberg), Halberg (named after Murray Halberg), Rutherford (named after Ernest Rutherford), and Hillary (named after Edmund Hillary).
-These houses compete against each other in friendly competition for the house cup in a number of events throughout the year.
+These houses compete against each other in fierce competition for the interhouse cup in a number of events throughout the year.

 International service

 The school runs an ′International Service′ programme, where each year a group of students complete service by helping others in less fortunate countries.
-The group of students perform tasks such as painting school buildings, installing computer systems, building facilities, improving drainage as well as learning about the culture of another country and interacting with its people.
-HIBS has performed International Service of countries such as Philippines, Mexico, Samoa, Vietnam, Tonga, Cook Islands and Fiji.
+This programme is why the school gets the 'International' part in its name, although it is not strictly an international school in the traditional sense.
+The group of students perform tasks such as painting school buildings, installing computer systems, building facilities such as storm shelters and classrooms, improving drainage as well as learning about the culture of another country and interacting with its people.
+HIBS has performed International Service of countries such as Philippines, Vanuatu, Mexico, Samoa, Vietnam, Tonga, Cook Islands and Fiji.